bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 86°
-- Clear
+- Rain
-- 46% humidity
+- 76% humidity
 - 8 mph wind
-- 24% cloud cover
+- 100% cloud cover
 - 41 AQI 🟩
-- 0.67 inches of rain expected in the next 72 hours
+- 0.59 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>